 Investment Properties Can Be Refinanced With an FHA Streamline Mortgage

-When this happens, it’s often possible to refinance an investment property that has an existing FHA mortgage through the FHA streamline program.
-Property owners must meet all aforementioned criteria, and the refinance must be done without an additional assessment (since the program is largely designed to avoid this requirement).
+When this happens, it’s often possible to refinance an investment property that has an existing FHA mortgage through the FHA Streamline program.
+Property owners must meet all criteria mentioned above, and the refinance must be done without an additional assessment (since the program is largely designed to avoid this requirement).

 FHA Streamline Refinance Makes Sense for Qualifying Homeowners